CarlFK/pici/setup.md

 ```
 hostname: voctotest
 ```
 We don't want a video mixer, so set hostname to `bare`.
+This gives you a simple debian box.

+Once the install is done, change the hostname to negk (negk is a tribute to the PS1 member that gave me the laptop I am using to develop this.)

 ## Step 0.1
 Prep for Ansible - put your public key into the user and root: